Deborah number: History

 The Deborah number was originally proposed by Markus Reiner, a professor at Technion in Israel, who chose the name inspired by a verse in the Bible, stating "The mountains flowed before the Lord" in a song by the prophetess Deborah in the Book of Judges; הָרִ֥ים נָזְל֖וּ מִפְּנֵ֣י יְהוָ֑ה hā-rîm nāzəlū mippənê Yahweh).
+In his 1964 paper (a reproduction of his after-dinner speech to the Fourth International Congress on Rheology in 1962), Markus Reiner further elucidated the name's origin:“Deborah knew two things.
+First, that the mountains flow, as everything flows.
+But, secondly, that they flowed before the Lord, and not before man, for the simple reason that man in his short lifetime cannot see them flowing, while the time of observation of God is infinite.
+We may therefore well define a nondimensional number the Deborah number D = time of relaxation/time of observation.”

 Time-temperature superposition

 The Deborah number is particularly useful in conceptualizing the time–temperature superposition principle.
 Time-temperature superposition has to do with altering experimental time scales using reference temperatures to extrapolate temperature-dependent mechanical properties of polymers.
 A material at low temperature with a long experimental or relaxation time behaves like the same material at high temperature and short experimental or relaxation time if the Deborah number remains the same.
 This can be particularly useful when working with materials which relax on a long time scale under a certain temperature.
 The practical application of this idea arises in the Williams–Landel–Ferry equation.
 Time-temperature superposition avoids the inefficiency of measuring a polymer's behavior over long periods of time at a specified temperature by utilizing the Deborah number.